 I’ve been based here for most of my days during my two-week trip to Iceland so far, and with less than a week left until I fly home to Dubai, I am already beginning to dread no longer having the magnificent Hallgrímskirkja Church to look up to and stare in wonder at as I walk out my front door.
 It’s strange how quickly things that at first seem new can begin to feel natural and places that were meant to be a fling can leave you longing for more.
 I didn’t expect to feel this way about Reykjavík, or Iceland in general- I thought visiting in winter might leave me longing for warmer days in Dubai, but that feeling has not kicked in- at least not yet.

 Over the past week, I’ve spent a few days exploring Reykjavík, the Snæfellsnes peninsula, Golden Circle and South Coast and have been incredibly fortunate to have my one of my closest friends in the world, who happens to be an Icelander (just my luck!) take me around popular spots and secret off-the-beaten-path places that I most definitely would not see if I were traveling any other way.
 The plan is to see as much of the country as possible without rushing- I hope to return in the summer of this year or the next to explore the remote Westfjords and East Iceland.
-Most people who have Iceland on their travel wishlist intend to visit it during the summer- and that’s understandable as places can be a lot easier to get to in summer, but there’s an unexplainable quality about Iceland in winter and I’m so glad I chose to visit it during this time.
+Most people who have Iceland on their travel wishlist intend to visit it during the summer and from what I’d heard, the best time to visit Iceland is summer- and that’s understandable as places can be a lot easier to get to in summer, but there’s an unexplainable quality about Iceland in winter and I’m so glad I chose to visit it during this time.
 For the first of many posts about this beautiful country, I bring to you a few secrets about visiting Iceland in winter.

 It’s way too cold (obviously) but you do get used to it.